csb324/ninarith-notes/Events/Who's Undead is That?.md

 [Related to:: [[A Murder of Dukes]]]

 ### What We've Been Told
-About 6 months ago they complained that undead have been spotted along the southern border of [[Turian Waste]].
-They allege [[Eberron]] has been sending them intentionally to do damage and harm, but [[Eberron]] claims they did not send them. [[Sienna Burbank|Sienna]] has been trying a diplomatic approach but believes the attack on the ship was an escalation and response to her work.
-A second, related attack, seems to have happened near where our ship crashed.
-Some [[Arkhosia]] [[Listeners Party]] members were found there, which would be a worrying sign of increases in tension, though maybe some are acting on their own, or even members of the [[Fire Raisers]].
+About 6 months ago [[Gu’athrithen]] complained that undead have been spotted along the southern border of [[Turian Waste]].
+They allege [[Eberron]] has been sending them intentionally to do damage and harm, but [[Eberron]] claims they did not send them.

-However, [[Gu’athrithen]] has proven that there have been some powerful undead.
-While they're not sanctioned from the [[Eberronian Military]] they might be unlicensed practitioners.
+[[Gu’athrithen]] has proven that there have been some powerful undead.
+While they're not sanctioned from the [[Eberronian Military]] they might be unlicensed practitioners from [[Eberron]].
 While typically they would send the [[Bone Breakers]], they're otherwise obligated, so they're asking [[The Unforged Few|Our Party]] instead.

 The reports say undead have been spotted primarily in the [[Turian Waste]], beginning closer to the [[Eberron]] border, but is spreading.
 The draconics of [[Gu’athrithen]] need resolution, and assurance it's not coming from [[Eberron]] - they're worried about war breaking out. [[Deregheir]] has been acting as a facilitator of the conversations.
-They've been unsuccessful negotiating now, but they hope they'll be an ally.
+They've been unsuccessful negotiating now, but [[Eberron]] hopes they'll be an ally.
 Relations have been strained historically - it's unclear if they'll be helpful should war breaks out.

-They'll make us a dossier once the information is reviewed, and they think our starting point would be going to where the last undead were found.
-They understand if we want to take a few days first, specifically to see [[Costi's mom]] and sister.
+### Our Job
+Our starting point would be going to where the last undead were found.
 If we can track down the necromantic activity source, and stop it - ideally finding proof that it is not intentionally coming from [[Eberron]].
-"We can kill whoever we need to kill", and [[Adrienne Spout|Adrienne]] asks for that in writing.
-She then negotiates our payment some, [[Trisha]] and [[Colvia Ghul]] say they'll see to our supplies, as [[Colvia Ghul]] has spent a good deal of time there.
-They'll get us to the border and supply us with horses.
+"We can kill whoever we need to kill", and [[Adrienne Spout|Adrienne]] asks for that in writing lol.

-Before we can move on [[Duchess v'Dharinov]]: the conflict in the [[Turian Waste]] needs to be resolved.
+[[Jehneim Bastienev]], [[Sienna Burbank|Sienna]], and [[Colvia Ghul]] plan to make [[The Unforged Few|Our Party]] a dossier once the information is reviewed and approved. [[Trisha]] and [[Colvia Ghul]] will see to our supplies, as [[Colvia Ghul]] has spent a good deal of time in the [[Turian Waste]].
+They'll get us to the border and supply us with horses too.

 ### What's it mean to us?
 * Seems like it ties into [[Wait There's a Lot of Undead]] and the [[Freya's Mysterious Circles|Eye of the Everpresent]]